 I started preparing for IELTS - Academic (International English Language Testing System) three months prior to the examination date, which was on 27th September 2008.
-It was my first attempt to take IELTS exam.
-I spent around 3 hours every day from Mon-Friday for preparation.
+It was my first attempt to take the IELTS exam.
+I spent around 3 hours every day for preparation.

 I reached the examination center at 8 am, one hour prior to the examination time.
 There were approximately 500 candidates for the test.
 I had my passport for identification.

-I entered the examination room at 8:45 am.
-I gave my bag to a staff boy and carried only passport, pencils and erasers.
-There were brief instructions prior to the test.
+I entered the examination room at 8:45 am, gave my bag to a staff boy, and carried only a passport, pencils, and erasers.
+There were brief instructions before the test.
 The exam started at sharp 9 am.

-For the listening test, there was a common speaker in the class room which took me by surprise.
-I thought each person would be given an individual head phone.
-Nevertheless, the speaker was loud and clear and there were no noises from outside.
+For the listening test, it was a common speaker in the classroom which took me by surprise.
+I thought each person would be given an individual headphone.
+Nevertheless, it was loud and clear and there were no noises from outside.
 I answered 40 questions and was pleased with it.
-After that, it was reading test.
+After that, it was a reading test.
 The first 2 sections, I managed to complete within 40 minutes.
 In the last section, I made a blunder.
 It was a bigger passage.
 At first, I glanced through the text and tried to understand what it was talking about.
 Later I started answering the questions.
 10 minutes passed by and I had answered only 5 questions.
 In another 10 minutes, I had to answer 10 questions.
 There were 3 to 4 questions, that put me in a big dilemma.
-I spent much time on those questions which was my big mistake.
-I was very tensed.
+I spent much time on those questions.
+I was tensed.
 I had practiced many comprehensions but never came across such a situation.
 I had 5 minutes remaining and 8 questions to answer.
 When very few precious minutes were left, I skipped those questions, answered the easier ones, and came back to the difficult ones.
 I was not sure whether I answered them correctly.
 But I was disappointed with it.
-I wanted to score at least 35/40 in the reading test but now I am not sure how much I will score.
+I wanted to score at least 35/40 for the reading test but now I am not sure how much I will score.

-After that it was writing test.
-I started with the second part which was the essay writing.
+After that, it was a writing test.
+I started with the second part which was essay writing.
 I managed to finish it in 40 minutes.
-The essay was about whether universities should help the students from the rural background to gain admission.
+The essay was about whether universities should help students from rural backgrounds to gain admission.
 I wrote about 250 words.
-Later, I came back to the graphs which was about a comparison chart between boys and girls for the different subjects like media, biology, chemistry etc. from 1995 to 2005.
+Later, I came back to the graphs, it was about a comparison chart between boys and girls for the different subjects like media, biology, chemistry, etc. from 1995 to 2005.
 I was pleased with my answers.
-It was 12 noon when the test ended.
+The test ended at 12 noon.

-Then she gave me the topic about 'The success I had in my life'.
-I was given one minute time to think and two minutes time to talk.
+Then she gave me the topic about '"The success I had in my life".
+I was given one minute time to think and two minutes to talk.